 Seawater reverse osmosis (SWRO) is used globally to produce close to 25 million cubic metres of fresh water per day.
 Reverse osmosis will be the fastest growing technology for seawater desalination in the years to come.

 Traditional land-based SWRO is often criticised for its energy intensity.
 This stems from the need for pre-membrane pumping pressure to overcome the osmotic pressure.
 It is also criticised for the potential impact on marine life around the intake and discharge areas.

 Waterise: Subsea desalination

-Waterise technology is a completely new approach for desalination.
+Waterise solutions represent a completely new approach to desalination.
 Our subsea desalination system combines existing reverse osmosis technology with established subsea technology and off-the-shelf equipment from leading Norwegian subsea suppliers.

 Our solutions consist of standardised subsea modules with a capacity of 50,000 m3 per day.
 Economies of scale can be achieved with the deployment of multiple modules at same site for larger capacities to meet customers’ needs and requirements over time – and at any time.

 Waterise introduces unique features from the subsea oil industry to improve the safety and efficiency of desalination.

 - Extremely high reliability – based on simplicity and automation